scottransom/presto/INSTALL.md

 1.  **Install [FFTW3](http://www.fftw.org)**

     I highly recommend that you use pre-compiled packages for your OS/distribution!
-FOr example, Ubuntu has good FFTW packages: `libfftw3-bin` and `libfftw3-dev`.
+For example, Ubuntu has good FFTW packages: `libfftw3-bin` and `libfftw3-dev`.

     If you compile your own, you need to compile FFTW for **single** precision.
 For all architectures I recommend the following configuration: `./configure --enable-shared --enable-single`